-The Management Company systematically incorporates the identification and measurement of sustainability risk in their Long Equity - Enterprise Picking Investment process by generating a proprietary ESG scores through a review of 40 factors, an analysis of environmental, social and governance factors, alongside conventional financial analysis.
+The Management Company systematically integrates its Environmental, Social, and Governance (ESG) policy within its Core Long Equity Framework, which serves as a cornerstone of the firm's investment strategy by generating proprietary ESG scores through a review of 40 factors, an analysis of environmental, social and governance factors, alongside conventional financial analysis.

-The Long Equity - Enterprise Picking strategy represents between 50% to 80% of the assets of the Sub Fund
+The Core Long Equity Framework represents more than 50% of the assets of the Sub Fund

-In addition, the Sub-Fund will apply on the Long Equity-Enterprise picking strategy an exclusion policy that provides for excluding of companies operating in areas such as controversial and nuclear weapons, pornography, tobacco or are found to be in breach of the UN Global Compact principles as covered and assessed by the Sub-Fund's data provider.
+In addition, the Sub-Fund will apply on the Core Long Equity Framework an exclusion policy that provides for excluding of companies operating in areas such as controversial and nuclear weapons, pornography, tobacco or are found to be in breach of the UN Global Compact principles as covered and assessed by the Sub-Fund's data provider.